alphagov/govuk-developer-docs/source/manual/mongodb.html.md

 # mongodumps to S3

 We also take backups that are sent to an Amazon S3 bucket.
-The timings are defined by parameters [set in the manifest](https://github.com/alphagov/govuk-puppet/blob/master/modules/mongodb/manifests/s3backup/cron.pp), but for important mongo clusters these may be taken every 15 minutes.
+The timings are defined by parameters [set in the manifest](https://github.com/alphagov/govuk-puppet/blob/master/modules/mongodb/manifests/s3backup/cron.pp), but for important MongoDB clusters these may be taken every 15 minutes.
 The machines which take the backups are defined in hiera node classes.
 These backups are encrypted using GPG, but the functionality is just a straightforward mongodump.

 To restore the very latest backup, there is a script available to use: `/usr/local/bin/mongodb-restore-s3`.
 The function essentially grabs the latest backup from the S3 bucket, decrypts and unpacks it, and does a `mongo restore`.